About our Careers Service

 Utilising experiences such as the BITC Question Time event, Healthy Eating roadshow, Careers Lab, STEM Events and other outside agencies such as Aspire to HE, our students are able to enjoy face to face experiences with employees from a wide range of different businesses.
 Alongside these experiences, our strong partnership with Saint Gobain – our Business Class partner allows our students to see the skills and qualities they will need when they enter the workplace.
 These experiences are proven to have significant impact on the future aspirations of students and further encourage students to progress onto further education, training or employment following the completion of their studies at HLC.

-To ensure we are delivering an effective Careers provision at HLC, we continually track the progress of our former students for 23 years after they leave HLC.
+To ensure we are delivering an effective Careers provision at HLC, we continually track the progress of our former students for 2 to 3 years after they leave HLC.
 These figures are supplied by Future Focus, who continually track the progress of our students to identify that they are still in Education, Employment or Training.
 Alongside the tracking of our school leavers, Students who engage in Careers based activities complete surveys before and after the activity to identify the impact of each event.

 To effectively evaluate our careers provision at HLC, we annually complete the Compass tool which allows us to assess our provision against the Gatsby Benchmarks and identify areas for development to ensure we are meeting all benchmarks by 2020.
 This evaluation was completed in September 2018 and will be reviewed in September 2019.

 HLC employ the FutureFocus Service to support our students.
 FutureFocus provide impartial information, advice and guidance on future careers planning.
 They work one to one, or with small groups, to help with learning and career planning in education, employment or training.